Morgana-S/horizonvault/TESTING.md

 ## Bugs & Feedback
 - While testing the Contact Us form, validation was not being performed for the "Full Name" and "Reason for Contact" fields.
-    - This is caused by the HTML input for these fields not having the "required" attribute.
+    - Cause: HTML input for these fields not having the "required" attribute.
-    - This has now been fixed by adding the "required" attribute for both input elements.
+    - Solution: Adding the "required" attribute for both input elements.
 This has not been added to the "email" input as this self-validates by checking for an email address.
 - While testing the Contact Us form, submitting the form would lead to a 503 Service Unavailable error on GitHub Pages.
-    - This is because the method for the form was "post", despite not having a url to post the form information to.
+    - Cause: Method for the form was "post", despite not having a url to post the form information to.
-    - To confirm the form submission was working correctly, form method was changed to "get" and a confirmation page, "form-submitted.html" was designated the action.
+    - Solution: Change method to "get", create form-submitted.html to confirm form submission button working correctly.
-- Content added in commit "257b11e" was too large, defying best practices for version control.
+- **[Feedback]** Content added in commit "257b11e" was too large, defying best practices for version control.
     - Acknowledged that the commit was too large with a comment left on the commit itself.
     - Will strive to increment commits in smaller, more manageable sections in future projects.
 - **[Feedback]** Commit messages are too long and generally formatted in past tense rather than present tense.
     - All future commit messages to be kept to 80 characters or less where possible and commit messages to be written in present tense. (i.e. "moved x to y folder" becomes "move x to y folder") to maintain standards.
 - "Starter Quest" page body was not displaying correctly, with a white space between the header and the main content.
-    - This was caused by an errant text character being displayed outside of the sections of the main content.
+    - Cause: An errant text character being displayed outside of the sections of the main content.
-    - Text character was removed in commit "723f7f1", fixing the issue.
+    - Solution: Text character was removed in commit "723f7f1", fixing the issue.
 - **[Feedback]** Hovering over items in the footer highlights the individual navigation list elements, but the entirety of the li is not clickable, which means that it is possible to click an area that darkens when hovering, and have the area not be interactable.
     - When designing for future projects that require a navigation bar, I will ensure that the entirety of the element's hover area is clickable for ease of use by end-users.